 I’m sorry – it’s late.
-I don’t get it why anyone would think it’s smart to involve Lockheed Martin in the Canadian census, in any way, shape or form.
+I don’t get it why anyone would think it’s smart to involve Lockheed Martin in the data base on Canadians at StatsCan, in any way, shape or form.
 Unless you were going to receive a whole lot of money, maybe?

 The other part of it that is incredibly dumb: we are aligning ourselves with the American military (Canada First Defence Strategy, June 2008).
 That means unmanned drones, courtesy of Lockheed Martin.
-Lockheed Martin who turns around and makes money by selling its products to “enemies” of the U.S. (witness its convictions for breach of arms export control laws).
+Lockheed Martin who turns around and makes money by selling its products to “enemies” of the U.S. (witness its convictions for breach of arms export control laws.
+And see the SOFEX posting).
 In time, unmanned drones will be dropping bombs on North America.
 WHO are the brains behind our “defence” strategy?
 Get rid of them.